Adroiti/docs-for-code-review-tools/Cppcheck/redundantCopyInSwitch.md

-Pattern: Redundant copy in switch
+Pattern: Redundant copy in `switch`

 Issue: -

 ## Description

-Buffer `var` is being written before its old content has been used. `break;` missing?
+Buffer is being written before its old content has been used. `break;` missing?

 ## Further Reading